COACHES ROLES & RESPONSIBILITIES

 Every coach is required to pass the ASA Background Check and **ACE Coaching Certification through USA Softball before the season begins.

-• Please email your certifications or other items to Player Agent Marie Daniel - playeragent@bhgs.net
+• Please email your certifications or other items to Player Agent playeragent@bhgs.net *Registration must be submitted if emailing*

 • Certifications expire every year on August 31, and you must recertify for next year.